Birding Tour Australia: Northern Territory - Top End Birding

 TOUR OUTLINE

 This exciting Northern Territory, Top End birding tour starts and ends in Darwin city.
 Darwin itself offers some excellent birding right within and around the city – such as at Lee Point, George Brown Darwin Botanic Gardens, and Holmes Jungle Nature Reserve.
-After birding in Darwin, this Top End bird tour makes a circuit of this part of the Northern Territory and takes in Adelaide River, Mary River, Kakadu National Park, Pine Creek, and Katherine.
+After birding in Darwin, this Top End bird tour makes a circuit of this part of the Northern Territory and takes in Adelaide River, Mary River, Kakadu National Park, Pine Creek, Katherine, Victoria River, and Timber Creek.

 This Top End birding tour combines perfectly with our other Northern Territory birding tour, which takes us birding around Alice Springs.